Librem: Librem 13, Librem 15 and Librem 14

 In 2014, Purism launched a crowdfunding campaign on Crowd Supply to fund the creation and production of the Librem 15 laptop, conceived as a modern alternative to existing open-source hardware laptops, all of which used older hardware.
 The 15 in the name refers to its 15-inch screen size.
 The campaign succeeded after extending the original campaign, and the laptops were shipped to backers.
 In a second revision of the laptop, hardware kill switches for the camera, microphone, Wi-Fi, and Bluetooth were added.

 After the successful launch of the Librem 15, Purism created another campaign on Crowd Supply for a 13-inch laptop called the Librem 13, which also came with hardware kill switches similar to those on the Librem 15v2.
 The campaign was again successful and the laptops were shipped to customers.

 Purism announced in December 2016 that it would start shipping from inventory rather than building to order with the new batches of Librem 15 and 13.

-As of January 2023, Purism has one laptop model in production, the Librem 14 (version 1, US$1,370).
+As of January 2023, Purism has one laptop model in production, the Librem 14.